-Bhutan – the ‘Land of the Thunder Dragon’ - perched among the peaks of Eastern Himalayas has been described as the last Shangri-La.
-The tiny kingdom (second least populous nation in South Asia) shrouded in centuries of mystery is only beginning to open up in recent years to welcome more visitors.
+Bhutan – the ‘Land of the Thunder Dragon’ – perched among the peaks of Eastern Himalayas has been described as the last Shangri-La.
+The tiny kingdom, second least populous nation in South Asia, shrouded in centuries of mystery, is only beginning to open up in recent years to welcome more visitors.
 Landlocked, it is bordered by the Tibet Autonomous Region to the north and the Indian states of Sikkim, West Bengal, Assam, and Arunachal Pradesh to the west and south.
-Being a Buddhist kingdom, it is well known for its monasteries and fortresses (or dzongs) and offers a fascinating insight into Buddhist culture.
+Being a Buddhist kingdom, it is well known for its monasteries and fortresses (known as dzongs) and offers a fascinating insight into Buddhist culture.
 Coupled with its dramatic Himalayan landscapes range from subtropical plains to steep mountains and valleys, Bhutan feels like a tranquil place, where time has stood still amidst landscapes of astounding and untouched beauty.

-One of the best ways to experience Bhutan is to trek through one of its ancient routes or picturesque mountain ranges.
+One of the best ways to experience Bhutan is to trek through one of its ancient routes or picturesque Himalayan mountain ranges.
 The first road in Bhutan was built only in the early 70s.
-Until then people traveled along trails for over hundreds of years.
-Till today, some parts of Bhutan are still days away from the nearest road.
-Many treks in Bhutan are along these ancient routes in the Himalayas mountain ranges.
+Until then, people travelled along trails for over hundreds of years.
+Till today, some remote parts of Bhutan are still days away from the nearest road.

 The Druk Path Trek is one of the most popular and shortest trek in the country.
 It is also a fairly easy trek that is a great introduction to trekking in Bhutan.

-The trail passes through a gorgeous natural landscape of blue pine forests, high ridges and pristine lakes with stunning views of Mt Jomolhari and Mt Gangkar Puensum (one of the highest unscaled peak in the world).
-At the same time, offers the opportunity to visit some ancient lhakhangs, dzongs and villages.
+The trail is an ancient trading route that passes through a gorgeous natural landscape of blue pine forests, high ridges and pristine lakes with stunning views of Mt Jomolhari and Mt Gangkar Puensum (the highest unscaled peak in the world).
+It is also dotted with ancient lhakhangs and dzongs.

 There are four seasons in Bhutan.
-The best seasons to visit Bhutan for trekking are spring (March to June) and autumn (mid-September to November).
+The best seasons to visit Bhutan for trekking are spring (mid-March to June) and autumn (mid-September to early December).
 In winter, the temperature in higher altitudes becomes very low and snowfall starts.
-July to early September is the monsoon season when gloomy sky and heavy rain is the typical daily weather pattern.
+July to early September is the monsoon season when gloomy sky and heavy rain form the typical daily weather pattern.

 No trekking experience is required.
 Anyone with a good level of fitness can complete this trek.
-The trek will bring you to an altitudes ranging between 2400-4200m in undulating mountain terrain.
-You will be trekking for 4 days with a 5-6kg backpack load.
-The average trekking hours are around 4 hours, expect for day 1, which is the longest trekking day of around 7 hours.
+The trek will bring you to an altitude ranging from 2400m-4200m in undulating mountain terrain.
+You will be trekking for 5 days with a 5-6kg backpack load and sleeping for 4 nights at camps above 3000m.
+The average trekking hours are around 4-5 hours, except for the last day, which is the longest trekking day of around 6-7 hours.

 You will need thermal base layers, a fleece jacket and an outer shell jacket.
 When at the campsite and after sundown, a down jacket will help keep you warm.
 A down sleeping bag is also needed and provided.